YongWookHa/yolo-labeling-tool/README.md

 Before start the program, edit `config.json` file as your needs.

-Now, you can run the program by simply executing the code with python.
+Now, you can run the program by executing the code with python.

 ```bash
 python main.py